-The simple answer to this question is that the growth of every cat is different, but there are certain growth stages.
+If you’re wondering at what age do cats stop growing, the simple answer to this question is that the growth of every cat is different.
+However, there are certain cat growth stages.
 Often due to the different characteristics that each cat breed holds, you can’t determine the age of the cat.
 Maine Coon cats, for instance, are big cats, and compared to Munchkin cats they may seem older even if both are at the same age.

 Cats’ Stages of Life / Cat Growth Chart

-In general, there are five stages of a cat’s life.
+In general, there are five stages of life on the cat growth chart.
 Before we take a closer look at them, it’s important to point out that cats don’t grow in the same consistency in each stage.
 In other words, when they are younger they grow faster, and as time goes by they grow slower.